cloudfox/sKugies/30 - Tutorials/Programming/01 - Foundation/Variables.md

 const float y; //ERROR const must be initialized
 ```

 **static**:  is for when you need to keep a variable around for the entire life of a program.
 Most other variables when you leave the section they are in are tossed back into the pile of unused memory.
-More in depth in  [Scope and LifeTime]
+More details later in [[Scope Lifetime]]

 ---